DeepRegNet/DeepReg/demos/unpaired_mr_brain/README.md

   - Download and extract the dataset.
 Data is downloaded to the demo directory under data/ but this can be changed (instructions in the comments in the script).
   - Split subjects into train/test according to the challenge website.
-  - Rescale all images to 0-255 so they are suitable for use with deepreg
+  - Rescale all images to 0-255 so they are suitable for use with DeepReg
   - Create and apply a binary mask to mask-out the padded values in images.
   - Transform label volumes using one-hot encoding (only for foreground classes)
 - Run the demo_train.py script: This script does the following: